Liver, The Number One Superfood

 Liver beats every plant in most of the bioavailable nutrients and it has also the advantage not to contain anti-nutrients contrary to plant-foods.

 We often hear the argument that consuming liver is not healthy because it stores toxins.
-In reality liver doesn’t store or filters toxins but it chemically transforms them so that our body can get rid of these harmful chemical compounds.
+In reality liver doesn’t store or filter toxins but it chemically transforms them so that our body can get rid of these harmful chemical compounds.
 But the liver has also other important roles in the body, such as storing glucose and many essential nutrients and processing digested food from the gut.

 And there is one more advantage - compared to meat and many other foods, liver is really cheap.